yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/ios.md

 ```

 #### Payload
-Additional information can be passed from app to bot using payload.
+Additional information can be passed in the form of key value pair from app to bot using payload.

 ```swift